chef/chef/docs/dev/design_documents/deprecations_in_resources.md

 ## Motivation

     As an author of custom resources,
-    I want to warn users of my resources of future breaking changes to resources, so that they can update their wrapper cookbooks before my next release.
+    I want to warn resource consumers of future breaking changes to resources, so that they can update their wrapper cookbooks before my next release.

 	As an author of custom resources,